Human impact on river systems: River pollution

-Water pollution occurs when water bodies, such as rivers, lakes and oceans are contaminated with harmful substances. that degrade the water quality and are toxic to humans as consumers and to the environment and a primary producer.
+Water pollution occurs when water bodies, such as rivers, lakes and oceans are contaminated with harmful substances.
+These substances degrade the water quality and are toxic to humans as consumers and to the environment.
 The contamination in a river can come from a point source or non-point source pollution.
 The most common types of surface water pollution are agriculture, sewage and waste water (including stormwater runoff), oil pollution and radioactive substances.
 The agricultural sector consumes a lot of fresh water and is the leading source for water degradation.
-Human activities like urbanization, industrialization, and river engineering have further disrupted natural water systems, reducing biodiversity and altering the flow and health of aquatic ecosystems which then results in humans recirculating and not receiving good and healthy goods to consume.